DFHack/dfhack/docs/Dev-intro.rst

 and the `load` family of commands can be used to load a recompiled plugin without restarting DF.

-See `plugins-index` for a list of all plugins included in DFHack.
+Run `plug` at the DFHack prompt for a list of all plugins included in DFHack.

 Scripts
 -------